How to Travel Outside the U.S. with a Green Card

 • maintain other ties with the United States.

-In case you have a problem convincing a border official that you did not abandon your permanent residence, know that you do not have to accept the officer’s decision as final.
-You have the right to present your case in Immigration Court.
-Only an Immigration Judge has the authority to make a final decision about whether you abandoned your status.
-For help with this, contact an attorney.
+In a border official tells you that you have abandoned your permanent residence, he or she will probably let you back into the U.S., but place you into removal (deportation) proceedings.
+The officer’s decision is not final; you will have the right to present your case in immigration court.
+Only an immigration judge has the authority to make a final decision about whether you abandoned your status.
+You can also appeal the judge's decision.
+For help if you are placed into removal proceedings, contact an attorney.

 Get permission before leaving.
-If you know before your departure that you will have to spend more than a year outside the United States, apply for what's known as a reentry permit.
+If you know before your departure that you will have to spend more than a year outside the U.S., apply for what's known as a reentry permit.
 Use USCIS Form I-131, Application for Travel Document, available for free download on the USCIS website.
 Be sure to check Box a in Part 2 for reentry permits.
 You will have to explain to USCIS the purpose of your trip and how much time you have already spent outside the United States.
 You do not need to wait for the permit to be approved before departing the U.S., but you do need to get your biometrics (fingerprints, photo, and signature) taken for the permit before you leave.
 USCIS will schedule you for a biometrics appointment after you submit the I-131; usually some weeks after.
+For more information, see Reentry Permits: Preparing Green Card Holders for Long Absences from the U.S.